-As part of Slow Food Denver’s mission to help connect links in the chain of the food system, the Farm Tour Series allows people to meet the farmers and rancherswho produce our food and learn more of the story behind our meals.
+As part of Slow Food Denver’s mission to help connect links in the chain of the food system, the Farm & Urban Ag Tours allow people to meet the farmers and ranchers and agriculturalists who produce our food and learn more of the story behind our meals.

 Each farm tour includes a tour of the operation where you will get a behind-the-scenes look at what it takes to grow the food you love, along with a meal prepared with product straight from the field.

 This year’s series includes (follow the links to purchase tickets, start times and costs vary):